sluu99/csprog/solutions/01-solutions.md

 **Review:** to create a new project in Visual Studio, go to **Menu File → New Project**.
 More details can be found in section *1.1.2*.

-The actual code in `Program.cs` for this solution:
+The code in `Program.cs` for this solution:

 ```c#
 using System;